I'm Roger Hedgecock filling in for Rush, taking your calls at 1-800-282-2882.

 I don't care how these guys arrive at the right conclusion.

-Uh I just care that they arrive at the right conclusion.
+I just care that they arrive at the right conclusion.

-But it's it's more done than not done.
+It's maybe three-quarters done, but it's more done than not done.

-Hang in there, uh, expect the best, work for the best, work with this elected government, and we will win.
+Hang in there, expect the best, work for the best, work with this elected government, and we will win.

 Now, is he right?